nosvagor/vagari/README.md

 > &ndash; <cite>Donella H. Meadows</cite>

-Ideally, properly embracing this principle means a embarking on constant exploration of alternative approaches via the willingness depart from the respectable (but not holy) constraints initially set by interesting maths.
+Ideally, properly embracing this principle means a embarking on constant exploration of alternative approaches via the willingness depart from the respectable (but not holy) constraints initially set by (ideally) interesting maths.

 ### Saga